sveekelen/MortalityModels.jl/README.md

 # MortalityModels
 MortalityModels can be used to fit popular population mortality models in Julia.
 As of right now, MortalityModels is still under development and can only be used to fit a simple Lee-Carter (LC) model using a SVD decomposition.
+Other methods are still in development.

 The LC model can be fitted in Julia using the following function:
 ``` julia